luc-ass/homebridge-marantzavr/README.md

 # Installation

-ATTENTION!
-This does not yet work!
-Project is not yet uploaded to npm.
+!!
+Not yet on NPM

-> 1. Install homebridge using: npm install -g homebridge <br>
+1. Install homebridge using: npm install -g homebridge <br>
+2. Install this plugin using npm install -g git+https://git@github.com/luc-ass/homebridge-marantzavr
 > 2. Install this plugin using: npm install -g homebridge-marantzavr <br>
-> 3. Update your configuration file.
+3. Update your configuration file.
 See sample-config below for a sample.

 # Configuration